Elorts/Elorts/README.md

 ## Hi there <img src="https://iam-weijie.github.io/wave/hand-emoji.svg" alt="Animated Emoji" width="50" height="50"> My name is Deividas
-I am full stack developer specialising in Java and JavaScript.
+I am full stack developer specialising in Java and JavaScript technologies.

 <!--
 **Elorts/Elorts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.